-As of December 31, 2022, we have one (1) granted design patent in the U.S.A. and we have two (2) pending international patent applications in the national phase.
+As of December 31, 2023, we have one (1) granted design patent in the U.S.A. and we have two (2) pending international patent applications in the national phase.
+Additionally, with the ABL purchase we enhanced our intellectual property portfolio acquiring the certification of the German EV charging calibration-law (Eichrecht).
 We continue to regularly assess opportunities for seeking patent protection for those aspects of our technology, designs and methodologies that we believe provide a meaningful competitive advantage.

-We intend to continue to regularly assess opportunities for seeking patent protection for those aspects of its technology, designs and methodologies that we believe provide a meaningful competitive advantage.
+We intend to continue to regularly assess opportunities for seeking patent protection for those aspects of our technology, designs and methodologies that we believe provide a meaningful competitive advantage.
 If we are unable to do so, our ability to protect our intellectual property or prevent others from infringing our proprietary rights may be impaired.